 If, you’re like me and can’t get enough Grasshopper, you’ll certainly enjoy this video walk around.

-But, if you’d like to see how the Grasshopper recreation came about at Hollywood Hot Rods, then check out this page.
+If you’d like some insight into how the Grasshopper recreation came about at Hollywood Hot Rods, then check out this photo.